 SHA-256("enc:" + pairingKey)and provides the AES-256-GCM key for encrypted signaling - Both devices store the same pairing key and navigate to mode selection

 From this point on, all further connection attempts (Firestore signaling, WebRTC setup) are encrypted with the shared AES-256-GCM key.
-The pairing key is never sent to the backend — only its SHA-256 hash.
+The pairing key is never sent to the backend; only its SHA-256 hash is used as the document identifier.

 System architecture

-The following diagram shows all components involved in the pairing and communication process and how they interact:
+The following diagram shows the components involved in pairing and communication:

 flowchart TB